rustfs/docs.rustfs.com/docs/features/cloud-native/index.md

 ## Properties of Hybrid/Multi-Cloud Storage

-Multi-cloud storage follows patterns established by public clouds, where public cloud providers consistently adopt cloud-native object storage.
-The success of public clouds has effectively made file and block storage obsolete.
-Every new application is written for AWS S3 API, not POSIX.
-To scale and perform like cloud-native technologies, older applications must be rewritten for S3 API and refactored into microservices to be container-compatible.
+Multi-cloud storage adopts public cloud patterns.
+New applications are typically written for the AWS S3 API.
+To scale and perform like cloud-native technologies, applications should be compatible with the S3 API and refactored into microservices.

 ### Kubernetes-Native

-Kubernetes-native design requires operator services to configure and manage multi-tenant object storage as a service infrastructure.
-Each of these tenants runs in their own independent namespace while sharing underlying hardware resources.
-The operator pattern extends Kubernetes' familiar declarative API model through Custom Resource Definitions (CRDs) to perform common operations like resource orchestration, non-disruptive upgrades, cluster scaling, etc., and maintain high availability.
+Kubernetes-native design requires operator services to configure and manage multi-tenant object storage.
+Each tenant runs in an independent namespace while sharing underlying hardware resources.
+The operator pattern extends Kubernetes' declarative API model through Custom Resource Definitions (CRDs) for operations like resource orchestration, upgrades, and scaling.

-RustFS is built to fully leverage Kubernetes architecture.
-Due to fast and lightweight server binaries, RustFS Operator can densely co-locate multiple tenants without exhausting resources.
-Leverage the advantages of Kubernetes and related ecosystems to gain multi-cloud benefits with portable Kubernetes-native storage.
+RustFS is designed for Kubernetes.
+The lightweight RustFS binary allows the RustFS Operator to densely co-locate multiple tenants without exhausting resources.

 ### Consistent

 Hybrid/multi-cloud storage must be consistent in API compatibility, performance, security, and compliance.
-It needs to execute consistently and independently of underlying hardware.
-Any variation, even small ones, can break applications, creating enormous operational burden.

-Since RustFS is very lightweight, we can roll out non-disruptive updates across public, private, and edge in minutes, maintaining consistent experience.
-RustFS abstracts fundamental differences between these architectures, including key management, identity management, access policies, and hardware/OS differences.
+RustFS enables non-disruptive updates across public, private, and edge environments, maintaining a consistent experience.
+RustFS abstracts differences in key management, identity management, access policies, and hardware/OS.

 ### Performance

-Since object storage serves as both primary and secondary storage, it needs to deliver performance at scale.
-From mobile/web applications to AI/ML, data-intensive workloads require exceptional performance from underlying object storage.
-Even data protection workloads need high-performance deduplication and snapshot access.
-Rapid recovery is essential for business continuity.
-Traditionally, these workloads required bare metal performance.
-Now, all these workloads can be containerized - as proven by public cloud providers' success.

-RustFS is a high-performance object storage solution, with read/write speeds of 325 GiB/s and 171 GiB/s on NVMe, and 11 GiB/s and 9 GiB/s on HDD.
-At such speeds, every workload can be achieved in any multi-cloud architecture running on any infrastructure.
+Object storage must deliver performance at scale for workloads ranging from mobile/web applications to AI/ML.
+RustFS delivers read/write speeds of 325 GiB/s and 171 GiB/s on NVMe, and 11 GiB/s and 9 GiB/s on HDD.

 ### Scalable